mongodb/docs/source/reference/javascript.rst

    to the shard described by ``destination``.

-   This function provides a wrapper around the :command:`moveChunk`.
+   This function provides a wrapper around the :dbcommand:`moveChunk`.
 In most circumstances, allow the :term:`balancer` to automatically  migrate :term:`chunks`, and avoid calling :js:func:`sh.moveChunk()` directly.

-   .. seealso:: ":command:`moveChunk`" and ":doc:`/sharding`."
+   .. seealso:: ":dbcommand:`moveChunk`" and ":doc:`/sharding`."

 .. js:function:: sh.setBalancerState(state)